-Guidelines and Procedures on Conflict of Commitment for Academic Appointees research.
+Guidelines and Procedures on Conflict of Commitment for Academic Appointees

+Indiana University recognizes that participation by academic appointees with outside activities often complements research, education, and public service responsibilities.
+Sponsored activities supported by grants, contracts, or gifts from outside organizations and individuals provide a valuable source of funds, equipment, and topics for university research.
 Consulting arrangements and other contacts between academic appointees and outside organizations advance the university's ability to provide high-quality research and educational experiences, and to enhance employment opportunities for students.
 University licensing of technology to outside organizations, academic appointees' consulting for private companies, governmental entities and non-profit organizations, assisting in new company starts, and developing other forms of technology transfer are critical to meeting society's needs.
 The university, therefore, clearly has a responsibility to foster the free flow of ideas and individuals between the university and outside organizations.
-Additional information be found mav at http://www.iupui.edu/~fcouncil/documents/conflict commitment.htm.
-(October 6, 2005, approved by IFC) University Policy ACA-74 "Policy on Financial Conflicts of Interest in Research" University Faculty Council, October 30, 2012 Board of Trustees, December 6, 2012 University Policy ACA-29 "Policy on Conflicts of Commitment Involving Outside Professional Activities for Academic Appointees" University Faculty Council, November 29, 2005; March 28, 2006; Board of Trustees, April 7, 2006.
+Additional information may be found at http://go.iu.edu/21CG.

+(October 6, 2005, approved by IFC)

+University Policy ACA-74 "Policy on Financial Conflicts of Interest in Research"

+University Faculty Council, October 30, 2012

+Board of Trustees, December 6, 2012

+University Policy ACA-29 "Policy on Conflicts of Commitment Involving Outside Professional Activities for Academic Appointees"

+University Faculty Council, November 29, 2005; March 28, 2006;

+Board of Trustees, April 7, 2006.